bootiful-kubernetes/external-dns/README.md

 Once that's done, you need only ensure the `externaldns.yaml` is applied (once).

 After that, every application you deploy will need an annotation describing the DNS you want for that application.
 Deploy it and then wait a little while.
 Say 5 minutes.
 And it should actually work.
+See this `nginx.yaml` configuration for an example of how to annotate a `service` correctly.

 ```yaml
 ....